 I can’t remember ever using a specific rig for Jacks.
 They like fast moving bait, so you can throw a swivel on your braided line, attach 6 feet of fluoro leader and a 3/0 hook with a strip of squid, cut fish, or live bait, and if Jacks are around, you’re going to see some action.
 Jacks will move toward a piece of cutbait or squid if they hear it plop and start sinking, but it’s better to pull that through the water and it will be attacked with little delay.

-Florida Jack Crevalle are not regulated, meaning you can catch up to 100 lbs. of Jacks in a day and be within the law.
+In Florida, these fish are not regulated, meaning you can catch up to 100 lbs. of fish in a day and be within the law.
 However, 100 lbs. is the maximum, or you need a commercial fishing license.
 There is one way you can go over the 100 lb. limit as a recreational angler, you can catch two fish which together weigh over 100 lbs. and you can keep them both, but no more.

 There is no season or daily bag limit on Jacks, just the 100 lb. limit per day.